 ASO is the way you can enhance your rank in-store search.
-ASO includes keyword research, title and meta description, screenshots and relevant categorization.
+ASO includes keyword research, title and meta description, screenshots, and relevant categorization.
 This would be effective but you also need to consider the extra time and cost to carry out those actions.

 Meanwhile, PWA can be indexed in search engines since they are still a website.
-It’s even more effective for PWA page to increase engagement and raise your rank in search results.
+It’s even more effective for the PWA page to increase engagement and raise your rank in search results.
 Make sure you know how to implement powerful SEO structures and tools to take the best advantage of this feature.

 Both ASO and SEO bring different benefits just like PWA vs native apps.
 You should carefully consider your target purpose to decide which technique to focus on.
-In case your website is looking for a solution for SEO ranking, take a look at Magento 2 SEO extension – an all-in-one SEO solution for every website.

-If you compare to a normal web app, PWA security is more strict since they have to run under HTTPS.
+If you compare it to a normal web app, PWA security is more strict since they have to run under HTTPS.
 This ensures that no exchanges between users the servers are interfered with.
 A HTTPS website is a guarantee for customers to enter their personal information without the fear of being stolen.